Witness to the Execution: Plot

-The story follows television executive Jessica Traynor (played by Sean Young), who proposes a controversial idea to broadcast a live execution as a reality special.
+The story follows television executive Jessica Traynor, who proposes a controversial idea to broadcast a live execution as a reality special.
 She argues it would be a ground-breaking exploration of justice and public accountability, but her real motive is to boost ratings for her struggling network.

-As the project gains corporate backing, a condemned man on death row agrees to participate for money that will go to his family.
-Public reaction is polarised: some see it as an honest look at capital punishment, while others condemn it as exploitation.
+As the project gains corporate backing, Dennis Casterline, a condemned man on death row, agrees to participate for money that will go to his family.
+Public reaction is polarized: some see it as an honest look at capital punishment, while others condemn it as exploitation.
 Traynor’s team stages elaborate preparations, turning the event into a global media spectacle.

 However, as the execution date approaches, Traynor begins to confront the human cost of her creation.
-She interviews the prisoner and realises the network has manipulated the story, concealing key facts about his trial.
+She interviews Dennis and realizes the network has manipulated the story, concealing key facts about his trial.
 On the night of the broadcast, she faces a moral crisis, torn between her ambition and her conscience.
 In the film’s climax, she attempts to halt the execution, but the network overrides her, broadcasting the death live.
 The aftermath leaves her career and sense of ethics in ruins, exposing the corrupting power of media sensationalism.